AliasIO/Raphael.FreeTransform/README.md

 Sets the attributes of the handles.

 Default: `{ fill: '#fff', stroke: '#000' }`

+#### `customCorners: { size: num, distance: num, corners: [ { action: string: image: string }, ... ] } | false

+Specify custom images and events for corner handles.

+The corners array should contain 4 objects, one for each corner starting top left going clockwise.

+Valid actions: `drag`, `rotate`, `scale` or a custom string.
+Actions are emitted as events in the callback.

+Default: `false`

 #### `boundary: { x: int, y: int, width: int, height: int } | false`